 Batch allows you to create your own segments based on custom data (attributes, collections of tags and events).
 This is useful to see what your users are doing in your app, which feature they are using the most and more.

-Take a look at our guide to know more on custom data and learn how to tag your app.
+All you need to do is to tag your app first.
+Then you will be target these specific segments from the dashboard or the API.
+You can take a look at our guide to know more on custom data and learn how to tag your app.